cs411-alawini/sp24-cs411-team100-CS411Group100/doc/Stage 3: Database Implementation and Indexing.md

 <img src="https://github.com/cs411-alawini/sp24-cs411-team100-CS411Group100/blob/main/images/index3_3.png" alt="Alt text" width="600">

-The outputs before and after implementing indexes on DistrictName and Gender reveals a nuanced effect on query performance.
+The outputs before and after implementing indexes on DistrictName, Gender and their combination reveals a nuanced effect on query performance.
 Despite the introduction of indexes, the overall cost metrics and execution times show minimal fluctuation, indicating a balanced optimization by the database's query planner.
 The steady performance, particularly in operations like index lookups and filters, highlights the indexes' role in ensuring consistent data access speeds despite the added complexity of sorting and aggregating large datasets.

-The consistent query performance post-indexing on DistrictName and Gender underscores the strategic advantage of selective indexing in complex database queries.
+The consistent query performance post-indexing on DistrictName, Gender and their combination underscores the strategic advantage of selective indexing in complex database queries.
 This scenario illustrates that proper indexing, even on columns with varied cardinality like DistrictName (high) and Gender (low), can effectively support the database in sustaining efficient query execution without significant cost penalties.

 ### Query 4
 For this query, the `DistrictName` attribute in the `District` table and the `Value` attribute in the `DistrictStats` table were indexed.